 Welcome to the website page exploring the history of Lurgashall Parish

-The Archive room at the Village Hall is open to visitors in NOVEMBER on Wed 16th, 2.30-5pm and Wed 30th, 2.30-5pm.
+The Archive room at the Village Hall is open to visitors in JANUARY on Wed 18th, 2.30-5pm and in FEBRUARY on Wed 8th and Wed 22nd, 2.30-5pm.

 Contact: Sarah Matthews at email@example.com

 Lurgashall Archive is growing, and open to everyone

 The job of an archivist is never done, and that’s how we like it, as it means there is always something new to discover about the history of our parish.